mrowl01/starwarsSearch/README.md

+-------------------- Star Wars Search --------------------<br/>
+Uses a starwars api (SWAPI) so user can enter a term and it will return matches in the starwars universe.
+The background of the returned results change backgrounds each time the search is done.
+If you click on the term it will redirect you to a website with more information on that subject. <br/>
+-------------------- Star Wars Search --------------------<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>